 Swop rivets

 The sheet weld opposed plug (SWOP) method is used to connect parts with spot welds in cases where one component material is not suitable to create any alloy with the other part’s material.
-This is the case, for examplewhen aluminium and steel parts are to be connected.
-An example of such a method is given, for example, in the European patent EP 0967044 A2[11].
+This is the case, for example, aluminium and steel parts are to be connected.
+An example of such a method is given in the European patent EP 0967044 A2[11].

-Figure 16 shows a cross section of a SWOP:
+Figure 16 shows a cross-section of a SWOP:

 8329_ed1fig16.EPS